HOME |

 (Photo credit: Andy Ryan)

-moving from the basement to the garage and finally to a barn in upstate New York where in
+home winemaking grew a little more, from the basement to the garage and finally to a barn

-2008 they made the first commercial wines under the Eminence Road Farm Winery label.
+local farmers' market, they crushed their first grapes under the Eminence Road Farm

 A thirty-plus year-old, spur pruned cabernet sauvignon vine in Elizabeth's Vineyard.